One of the most common myths surrounding separation and divorce is that you need a lawyer.

-There are circumstances where you do need a lawyer for a divorce or separation, usually where there are situations concerning child custody disputes and abuse.
-In the case, it is really important that you understand how to choose the right family lawyer for you.
+There are circumstances where you will need a lawyer for a divorce or separation.
+This is usually in situations concerning child custody disputes and abuse.

 There are many great family lawyers out there, but there are also many unscrupulous ones whose business model is to drag things out for as long as possible so that your family’s net assets end up in their pockets rather than yours.

-Divide’s approach of acting for both parties means that we are significantly cheaper than lawyers.
-Depending on how quickly you can provide your financial information to us and how much of the work you do yourself, the whole process can cost as little as $5,000-$10,000 (+ court lodgement fees of approx $1,000) for both of you.
+This approach of acting for both parties means it is significantly cheaper than lawyers.
+Depending on how quickly you can provide your financial information and how much of the work you do yourself, the whole process can cost as little as $5,000-$10,000 (+ court lodgement fees of approximately $1,000) for both of you.

-- Provide Divide with detailed financial information for each party.
+- Provide specialist separation accountant with detailed financial information for each party